sabaat01/Simulation-Prep-Tutorial-dltBC/README.md

 Orientations of Proteins in Membrane (OPM) is a site that publishes structures of proteins from the PDB pre-oriented into a bilayer.
 If you downloaded a crystral structure from PDB, you might be able to download the directly corresponding OPM file and delete the bilayer markers.
 In this case, we needed extra steps since our PDB did not have a 1-to-1 corresponding OPM file.

-- Download dltB`s OPM database file. dltC is conveniently included in this pre-oriented file. (link: https://opm.phar.umich.edu/proteins/4049)
+- Download dltB's OPM database file. dltC is conveniently included in this pre-oriented file. (link: https://opm.phar.umich.edu/proteins/4049)
 - In PyMOL: Open → find the dlt_BC_OPM file and load into PyMOL alongside dltB_alone
 - Click all → A → zoom
 - Color dltB_alone and dlt_BC_OPM different colors for later comparison.
 Color the OPM file by segi or chain